dwkinard/chromeextension-scrimba/README.md

-# chromeextension-scrimba
+# Chrome Extension

-A scrimba project
+A project with Scrimba on HTML, CSS, JavaScript

+Some practice with JSON and saving to Local Storage